 How do I know what counts for credit?

-A full list of experiences is available on the Ways to Serve page.
+See a full list of available service experiences.
 Beyond the listed opportunities, many other experiences count for credit, including volunteer work with a church, tutoring, serving at a local nonprofit, and after-school programs or summer camps.

 Can I get paid and receive credit?